nesimer/advent-of-code-2024/README.md

 - [13/12](days/13/mod.ts)  - ⭐⭐ - calculate minimal possible cost on each claw machines from input
 - [14/12](days/14/mod.ts)  - ⭐⭐ - compute the safety factor in a map with patrol robots and check minimal durations to have a christmas tree schema
 - [15/12](days/15/mod.ts)  - ⭐ - solve gps coords of robot that moves boxes in specific space
+- [16/12](days/16/mod.ts)  - ⭐ - solve reindeer maze with minimal score and retrieves number of seats to see the race

 ## Commands